Typical Product Disclosure for a Fixed Rate, Callable Corporate Note

 All investments are subject to principal risk.
 This risk is connected to the issuer.
 If the financial outlook of issuer declines, the issuer’s credit rating could be downgraded or the issuer could actually default on its debt.
 With most debt, if the issuer is less creditworthy, the debt will fall in value.
 And, if the issuer cannot repay the debt at all, the investment may be near worthless.
 The principal value will diminish in either case.

 Some issues are termed “Principal Protected”.
 This does not imply FDIC insurance; the FDIC insures only bank deposits.
-This protection is furnished by the issuer and the protection is only as good as that company’s ability to pay, so the rating of the issuer is of particular importance when selecting this type of investment.
+This protection is furnished by the issuer and the protection is only as good as that company’s ability to pay, so the rating of the issuer is of particular importance when selecting an investment.

 Fixed income securities are less liquid than trading investments such as stocks.
 Fixed income securities are designed to be held long term or to maturity rather than be bought and sold.
 A Fixed Income investor can reclaim their funds by liquidating an investment through a variety of methods.
 Investments can be sold in the over-the-counter market and a few fixed income investments have a payment at death feature or “death put”.